guruthree/cube-bench-classic/README.md

 1-bit colour

 * Only so much you can do with black and white, but that aside there may be some instances where things disappear due to not calling `ForeColor(whiteColor)`.
 File an issue please.

+Saving screenshots

+* Sometimes the background looks a bit pink.
+Are you in 16-bit ("Thousands of Colors") mode?
+16-bit bitmaps are scuffed, with missing green precision, due to Motorola 68000 CPUs being big-endian and BMP needing little-endian (as written at least).
+What image editors do with the left over bits varies.
+Try opening in another image editor, e.g. the [GNU Image Manipulation Program](https://www.gimp.org/).

+* There's some garbage on the sides of the screenshot.
+This is expected.
+Sometimes the buffer we are saving a copy off is larger than what is displayed on scree due to Apple aligning the underlying buffer to memory for faster copies.
+You may safely ignore these parts of the image.